 - Increased risk of weight loss or muscular atrophy

-- Increased risk of obesity and diabetes due to an increased sedentary lifestyle
+- Increased risk of obesity and diabetes due to an increasingly sedentary lifestyle

 In some cases, a person who suffers a spinal cord injury can regain most of their sensory and motor function through treatment to mitigate the damage of an injury and rehabilitation to rebuild strength and function.